MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 This guide will help you make your first PlayFab API call in the Unity3d engine.

 OS: This guide is written for Windows 10, however it should also work fine with a Mac.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 ## Download Unity
 If you don't have unity installed, then you will need to install it and create a project.